cloudfoundry/cf-smoke-tests/README.md

 The valid options for `windows_stack` are `windows2012R2` and `windows2016`

-If you like to validate the security of your etcd cluster, set `enable_etcd_cluster_check_tests` to true and provide the `etcd_ip_address` to be the least restrictive IP that your etcd cluster has (private if that is the only IP etcd has, public otherwise)

 If you like to run isolation segment test, set `enable_isolation_segment_tests` to true and provide values for `isolation_segment_name`, `isolation_segment_domain` and set `backend` to `diego`.
 Test setup assumes that isolation segment API resource with `isolation_segment_name` already exists.
 For more details on how to setup routing isolation segments, read this [document](https://docs.cloudfoundry.org/adminguide/routing-is.html)